Alabat, Quezon: Transportation

 Alabat is accessible by land where tricycles are administered by Alabat Tricycle Operators and Drivers Association (ALTODA) and jeepneys travelling in and out of the town; and water transportation via Atimonan-Alabat Route through the Alabat Feeder Port.
-Traveling around the town proper is no problem since there are hundreds of tricycles circling the Town Proper.

 Communication

 Alabat is served by a landline company like SANTELCOR, while the wireless phones and internet are provided by national communications companies Smart, Globe and Sun Cellular and a postal service is served by PHILPost.

 Utilities

 The Alabat Cable TV System operates and covers most of the town while Quezon I Electric Cooperative provides Electricity to Alabat and nearby-towns.
 Alabat Municipal Waterworks System provide the waterworks.

+Alabat wind power project

+In April 2024, Alternergy Holdings Corp. received a 5.3-billion Php loan from Rizal Commercial Banking Corp.
+(RCBC) for its wind project in Quezon province.
+The company also received financing from the Alabat Wind Power Corp.
+(AWTC), which supported the construction of a 64-megawatt Alabat Wind Power Project in Alabat Island.

 Healthcare

-Alabat has a public hospital that is capable of providing most common medical services, as well as in handling medical emergencies.
-Alabat Island District Hospital, the institution which are considered to provide the same standard of healthcare and services, differing mainly with the medical and diagnostic facilities at hand.
+Alabat has a public hospital, the Alabat Island District Hospital, which provide healthcare services in the municipality.

-These are staffed with qualified medical practitioners.
-The doctors are graduates of the many top reputable medical schools in the Philippines.
-Likewise, the nurses are the products of the many credible nursing schools in the country.